lfletcher23/vscode-nunjucks-LaTeX/README.md

-# THIS IS A CUSTOM SYNTAX HIGHLIGHTER FOR A LATEX-COMPATIBLE NUNJUCKS SYNTAX:

-# BASED OFF OF THE FOLLOWING NUNJUCKS SYNTAX:
-tags: {
+# This is a highlighter for a custom Nunjucks syntax intended to be compatible with LaTeX

+## Nunjucks syntax:
-        variableStart: '#!',
+variableStart: #!

-        variableEnd: '!#',
+variableEnd: !#

-        blockStart: '[##',
+blockStart: [##

-        blockEnd: '##]',
+blockEnd: ##]

-        commentStart: '%!',
+commentStart: %!

-        commentEnd: '!%'
+commentEnd: !%
-    }

 ## Supports these file extensions
 ```